octopode/continuous-converge/README.md

 	to correlate continuous trait change with profile change along branches.

 * CPGLS is roughly 10x faster than PCOC as presently implemented.

+* Logistic regression is probably more appropriate for this purpose than phylogenetic regression, since amino acid state is fundamentally a categorical variable.

 ### Example